-Passive job seekers are another important demographic for you conduct your employee value proposition research with.
-These are your ideal candidates who are not actively looking for a new job, but would be willing to accept a better offer.
-Your goal is to find what would constitute a better job offer for them.
+Also make sure to include passive job seekers in your employee value proposition research.
+These are the people who qualify as ideal candidates but are not actively looking for a new job though they would be willing to accept a better offer.

 A better offer doesn’t necessarily mean a bigger salary.

 Customisation is the key